 Marx is a native of Rye Brook, New York, and a graduate of Northwestern University.
 His Pulitzer, awarded for a series of articles on cheating in college basketball, came while working for the Lexington (Kentucky) Herald-Leader.
 His first two books – Inside Track (1990, Simon & Schuster) and One More Victory Lap (1996, Athletics International) – were written with Olympic champion Carl Lewis.
 Now a freelance journalist based in Baton Rouge, Louisiana, Marx has written for numerous publications including Sports Illustrated, Newsweek, Time, the Washington Post, the Los Angeles Times, and the Baltimore Sun.

-In addition to his writing and speaking, Marx is co-founder and director of the non-profit Wendy Marx Foundation for Organ Donor Awareness (established in 1990).
-The foundation is named for his sister, a liver transplant recipient who parlayed her own health challenges into a powerful message of hope for others.
+In addition to his writing and speaking, Marx was co-founder and director of the non-profit Wendy Marx Foundation for Organ Donor Awareness (established in 1990).
+The foundation was named for his sister, a liver transplant recipient who parlayed her own health challenges into a powerful message of hope for others.
 Wendy died, at the age of 36, in 2003.
-But Jeffrey Marx and the Wendy Marx Foundation will always continue her important work.
+Jeffrey Marx now continues her important work as director of the Wendy Marx Fund (part of the Louisiana-based LOPA Foundation).